-Residents are encouraged to stay cool, stay hydrated, and stay connected during extreme heat.
+Stay cool, stay hydrated, and stay connected during extreme heat.

-Residents can reduce the risk of heat-related illness by staying cool, staying hydrated, and staying connected during extreme heat.
+You can reduce the risk of heat-related illness by staying cool, staying hydrated, and staying connected during extreme heat.

 - Stay in air-conditioned buildings as much as possible.
-If you do not have air conditioning at home, consider visiting air-conditioned public places like libraries or malls.
+If you do not have air conditioning at home, consider visiting air-conditioned public places such as libraries or malls.
 Even a few hours of air conditioning can help your body cope.
 While fans can provide comfort, they are not effective at preventing heat-related illness when temperatures reach the high 90s or above.

 - Avoid exercising or working outdoors during the hottest times of day.
 Take advantage of cooler early morning and later evening hours.
 If you must exercise or work outdoors in the heat, pace yourself and take frequent breaks.